juarru/webnodepop_advanced/Readme.md

 `http://server_ip:3000/api/v1/commercials?`

-followed by the parameters you want to filter
+followed by the parameters you want to filter, and add a **Header** `'x-access-token'` with the returned token in authentication route

 *1- Tags:*